Izayah60/new-demo/README.md

 # New Demo

-description of project: a test on how to use git
+Description of project: A test on how to use git